 The events that followed are described graphically in eyewitness accounts.
 The Turks pitched their tents within the outer works.
 Zangi stationed himself opposite the Gate of Hours in the north, on the hill above the Church of the Confessors.
 To his east was the Sultan's son, the vizier was further north on Watchmen's Hill.
-Another detachment encamped to the north-west, at the head of wadi Sulaiman at the 'fence of Barsauma' (evidently called after the orchard of the Metropolitan Athanasius2) and another to the west of the city, at the Gate of the spring [of water], on a hill in the cemetery where the tomb of St. Ephraim was.
-There was a detachment east of the East gate, where the road led to the fort of Kisas, now in Turkish hands, others were to the north, north-east, and south of this point, by the garden of Buzan (perhaps that Buzan who was the Governor of Edessa under Malikshah sixty years earlier).
+Another detachment encamped to the north-west, at the head of wadi Sulaiman at the 'fence of Barşauma' (evidently called after the orchard of the Metropolitan Athanasius) and another to the west of the city, at the Gate of the spring [of water], on a hill in the cemetery where the tomb of St. Ephraim was.
+There was a detachment east of the East gate, where the road led to the fort of Kisas, now r Wholly improbable is the story that by Zangi and fled from the city disguised as a Joscelyn was at Edessa at the time of its capture beggar.
+See p.
+240 above.

+in Turkish hands, others were to the north, north-east, and south of this point, by the garden of Buzan (perhaps that Buzan who was the Governor of Edessa under Malikshah sixty years earlier).
 Other soldiers were outside the Harran gate to the south, and yet others to their west opposite the Citadel.